 If parents cannot agree on the schools to list on the application and submit separate applications, the Local Authority will write to all parties and request they reach agreement (using legal arbitration if necessary).
-The Local Authority will also request evidence of eligibility for Child Benefit.
-If agreement cannot be reached the Local Authority will process the application from the parent who receives or is eligible to receive Child Benefit.

-If a parent is unhappy with this decision their recourse would be to seek an order from the Court.
+If agreement cannot be reached in a timely manner and this would risk no application being processed and the child being without a school place, the Local Authority will process the application from the parent with address registered and confirmed as the main address by the nursery/school.
+If it is not possible to establish the main address from the nursery/school records and the parents state that the child spends 50% of time with each parent, the parents will be asked to agree which address will be used as the main address for admissions purposes.
+If they cannot agree or a parent is unhappy with a decision made by the Local Authority their recourse would be to seek an order from the Court.